stealthBS/demo1-repo/AI notes.md

 Features/Buttons avilable in [ChatGPT](https://chatgpt.com/) tool (without paid or in free version) : (all the following have their shortcut keys)
   - Can create a 'New chat'.
   - Can do 'Search chat' or search any old chat conversation quickly.
   - Can access [ChatGPT Image Library](https://chatgpt.com/library) to generate any image.
+And it also keep tracks/records of our all generated images, so if required any past generated images then we can access from here anytime.
   - Can access 'Projects' tab : it is the feature where we can upload multiple files and then do queries on it.
 It is mostly used for multiple-tasking purpose only.
 But this feature is for only Paid users.
   - Can use 'Temporary Chat' feature which won't appear in history tab and it won't keep in record/track.
   - Can 'Share chat link' or can share our ChatGPT conversation through link --> so that other people can also able to access it.